Hantang-Li/Sidewalk-Labs-data-visualization-tool/README.md

 # Sidewalk-Labs-data-visualization-tool
-A set of interactable data visualization tools for visualizing Sidewalk Lab's data that captured through numina sensor.
+A set of interactable data visualization tools for visualizing Sidewalk Lab's data, data is captured through numina sensor.